Bosso coach happy with progress despite away woes - NewZimbabwe.com

 By Sports Reporter

-HIGHLANDERS coach Baltemar Brito insists he is happy with his team’s progress despite missing out on an opportunity to finally end their away woes after being held to a 1-1 draw against Herentals at the National Sports Stadium on Saturday.
+HIGHLANDERS coach, Baltemar Brito insists he is happy with his team’s progress despite missing out on an opportunity to finally end their perennial away-games troubles after being held to a 1-1 draw against Herentals at the National Sports Stadium on Saturday.

 Bosso have struggled away from home, especially outside Bulawayo and are still searching for their first win on the road since they beat Triangle back in July 2018.

-Highlanders have also gone 17 matches without an away win in the league having last beaten Bulawayo Chiefs in September 2019 at their home ground, Barbourfields Stadium.
+Highlanders have also gone 17 matches without an away victoty in the league having last beaten Bulawayo Chiefs in September 2019 at their home ground, Barbourfields Stadium.

-The match against Herentals was their 11th away match this season and they have failed to collect maximum points thus far.
+The match against Herentals was their eleventh away match this season and they have failed to collect maximum points thus far.

-Despite his team’s continued failure to collect maximum points away from home, Bosso coach Baltermar Jose De Oliveira Brito was pleased with the first-half performance and is optimistic for the future.
+Despite his team’s continued failure to collect maximum points away from home, Brito was pleased with the first-half performance and is optimistic for the future.

 “In the second half, they changed.
 They have a strong bench, they put power, and they put speed and long balls.